Mercedes B-Class MPV - Practicality & boot space

 Though there's a lot of space inside, it's a shame that Mercedes hasn't paid the same attention as some rivals to in-car storage.
 While there's a good size glove box and door bins front and rear, passengers may still struggle to find a place to hold items that might be required on a journey.

 The first examples of the latest-generation B-Class to hit the UK are fitted with a fixed rear seat that splits and folds in three sections to a 40:20:40 ratio.
 With the rear seats in use, there are 455 litres of luggage capacity, while folding all three seats flat unlocks a total of 1,540 litres.
 That's a close match for the BMW 2 Series Active Tourer – arguably the car’s most direct rival.
+Boot volume drops to 405 litres for the B 250 e but that's still a good space and there are no awkward steps in the boot floor.
+However, there's no dedicated space for the charging cables when not in use.

 The B-Class isn't offered in longer-wheelbase, seven-seat form – the stretched 2 Series Active Gran Tourer offers some 1,820 litres with all five rear seats folded down.
 When the sliding rear bench arrives, B-Class owners will be able to choose between maximising space for passengers or luggage according to daily needs.